stappersg/vBook/src/configuration/dns.md

 ## DNS resolver

-The default behavior is to use the operating system (/etc/resolv.conf) as the upstream resolvers.
-However other configuration are available and can be easily changed to:

-- Google Public DNS
+The default behavior is to use the operating system (/etc/resolv.conf) as the upstream resolver.
+However other configuration are available and can be easily changed to the Google or the CloudFlare Public DNS using the `type` directive.
-- The CloudFlare Public DNS
-- A fully customized resolver

 ```toml
 [server.dns]